Eglantyne Jebb: Personal life

-For several years prior to World War I, Jebb had what today would be respected as a lesbian relationship with Margaret Keynes (sister of Maynard Keynes).
+Before World War I, Jebb had a lesbian relationship with Margaret Keynes (sister of Maynard Keynes).
 In their extensive correspondence, they shared their wish for a time when they could live together or even live as a married couple.
-The correspondence reveals a very loving and intense relationship.
-Sadly, the social mores of the time (and Margaret's mother's intentions for her daughter) meant that their relationship came to an end with Margaret's marriage to Archibald Hill in 1913.
+The correspondence reveals a loving and intense relationship that ended with Margaret's marriage to Archibald Hill in 1913.

-After many years of ill health due to a thyroid problem, including three operations for goitre, Eglantyne Jebb died in a nursing home in Geneva in 1928, and is buried there in Saint George's cemetery.
-Her epitaph features a quote from Matthew 25:40: "Verily I say unto you, Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me."
+After many years of ill health due to a thyroid problem, including three operations for goitre, Jebb died in a nursing home in Geneva in 1928, and was buried there in Saint George's cemetery.
+Her epitaph featured a quote from Matthew 25:40: "Verily I say unto you, Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me."

+On 7 February 2024, the government of Geneva had her mortal remains reburied at the Cimetière des Rois, which is considered the Genevan Panthéon, to honour her memory for her involvement to the cause of the children rights.

 Legacy

-Save the Children, which Jebb and her sister Dorothy Buxton who converted to the Society of Friends with her husband founded in England in 1919 and as an international organisation based in Geneva the following year, remains active today.
-A blue plaque was put up in Marlborough to "Eglantyne Jebb" who founded Save the Children.
-In error they used "Eglantyne Mary Jebb"'s name (a distant relative) by mistake and it was not corrected until 2019.
+In 1919, Jebb and her sister Dorothy Buxton, who converted to the Society of Friends with her husband, founded Save the Children in England and the following year as an international organisation based in Geneva.

+Save the Children remains active today.
+A blue plaque was put up in Marlborough to Eglantyne Jebb who had founded Save the Children.
+In error, the plaque stated Eglantyne Mary Jebb (a distant relative); it was corrected in 2019.

-An expanded version of Jebb´s "Declaration of the Rights of the Child" was adopted by the United Nations in 1959, and was one of the main inspirations behind the 1989 UN Convention on the Rights of the Child.
+An expanded version of Jebb's Declaration of the Rights of the Child was adopted by the United Nations in 1959; it was one of the main inspirations behind the 1989 UN Convention on the Rights of the Child.

-The Church of England remembers her life and service annually with a commemoration on its liturgical calendar on 17 December.
+The Church of England remembers her life and service annually with a commemoration in its liturgical calendar on 17 December.
+In 2016, Jebb was featured in a series of six British stamps dedicated to humanitarians, and multiple pictures of her hang in the London National Portrait Gallery.